sigp/anchor/CONTRIBUTING.md

 # Contributors Guide

-SSV is an open-source Secret Shared Validator (SSV) client.
+Anchor is an open-source Secret Shared Validator (SSV) client.
 We're community driven and welcome all contribution.
 We aim to provide a constructive, respectful and fun environment for collaboration.